 Folk ~ Freestyle Guitar ~ Progressive Roots Music

-My current objective is to compose and record scores for independent film makers.
-I still like to perform on occasions, mostly sitting in with bands in the area.
-Maybe I’ll see you around… thanks
+My current objective is to compose and arrange musical content for independent video producers.
+Besides playing with friends and people I meet at social gatherings wherever I travel, I still like to perform on occasion at open mic sessions or sitting in with bands in the local area.
+Maybe I’ll see you around sometime… thanks.

 Turkey Tracks